Hong Kong hospitals hit 90% capacity as COVID-19 cases surge

 Those who do not meet these criteria must complete the full 14-day isolation period or wait until they test negative, according to health officials.

+Health experts from mainland China arrived in Hong Kong to help the city raise its testing capabilities and assist with medical resources and facilities.
+Hong Kong leader Carrie Lam welcomed them at the land border with the city of Shenzhen.

+“Fighting the pandemic is our paramount task,” Lam said.
+“We will devote every resource and manpower we have.
+We will impose any measures that we should.
+The aim is to make sure Hong Kong people’s lives and health are protected and to uphold Hong Kong’s stability.”

 Authorities reported 24 new deaths over the past week.
-The city’s total confirmed infections now stand at 16,600, with 219 deaths.
+The city has now confirmed a total of 16,600 infections, with 219 deaths.

 “In the last few days, we have had a lot of emergency cases where we had to accommodate patients in tents,” said Chuang Shuk-kwan, the head of Hong Kong’s Communicable Disease Branch, during a regular COVID-19 briefing Thursday.